Azure/ResourceModules/modules/network/network-managers/security-admin-configurations/README.md

-# AVNM Security Admin Configurations `[Microsoft.Network/networkManagers/securityAdminConfigurations]`
+# Network Manager Security Admin Configurations `[Microsoft.Network/networkManagers/securityAdminConfigurations]`

-This module deploys an Azure Virtual Network Manager (AVNM) Security Admin Configuration.
+This module deploys an Network Manager Security Admin Configuration.
 A security admin configuration contains a set of rule collections.
 Each rule collection contains one or more security admin rules.

 ## Navigation